facebook/react-native-website/docs/statusbar.md

 Sets the color of the status bar text.

+On Android, this will only have an impact on API versions 23 and above.

 | Type                                             | Required |
 | ------------------------------------------------ | -------- |
 | enum('default', 'light-content', 'dark-content') | No       |